-151 TEC, §42.151(k); 19 TAC §89.1065
+&lt;sup>152 TEC, §48.102(j); 19 TAC §89.1065

 Note: A student coded with an instructional setting code of 40 - Special Education Mainstream is ineligible for state funding through ESY services.
 This prohibition does not mean that your district should not or cannot administer mainstream services as an ESY service.
 If a student who received mainstream services during the regular school year requires mainstream services through the summer, then your school district should serve the student accordingly.
 However, funding for the mainstream service must come from sources other than those for ESY services.